xHain-hackspace/xhain-website/content/en/about.md

 - We also have a <a href="https://files.x-hain.de" target="_blank">nextcloud</a> installation.
 To get an account please contact @reimerei in our Rocket chat.
 - <a href="https://www.youtube.com/channel/UCndtqJj4CxWpn2PDdBE6q8g" target="_blank">youtube</a>: our videos of course :)

-We would like to keep the #general chatroom of our Rocket Chat (chat.x-hain.de) clean and tidy.
-Topic specific requests therefore belong in the corresponding chatrooms.
-Please create separate "channels" or "discussions" for chitchat and small talk.
-You can find an overview of the most important channels in our <a href="https://wiki.x-hain.de/en/xHain/spacerules#rocket-chat" target="_blank">space rules</a>.

 ## member box, materials, storage at xHain

 If you require storage space, you can get a personal box, our so called member box, to store your personal projects and stuff at xHain.
 Please take anything home with you that doesn't fit into this box.
-We are not a storage location and do not want to have any large craft or tinkering projects laying around.
-The same goes for workpieces and materials like wood or acrylic plates etc., do not store them at xHain!
-We have a general rule that any material you find at xHain may be used by anyone (please donate a small amount into our donation box).
-Name tags are not valid and will be ignored.
-However, this is not the case for tools and machinery!
+We are not a storage location and do not want to have any large craft or tinkering projects cluttering the place.
+The same goes for workpieces and materials like wood or acrylic plates etc.: you can store larger things for up to 4 weeks in a large box (put a name tag and date on it!).
+We will regularly get rid of untagged or outdated things.

 ## use of machinery and devices

-Please also read the sections on "machinery" and "safety" in our <a href="https://wiki.x-hain.de/en/xHain/spacerules" target="_blank">space rules</a>.
-For some devices or machines it is mandatory to first receive instructions and permissions from authorized members.
-Our wiki documentations are only a reminder and do NOT replace personal instruction.
-If the rules of use are violated, permissions can be revoked.

-You can find an overview of our equipment on the <a href="https://wiki.x-hain.de/en/xHain/rooms-and-equipment" target="_blank">rooms and equipment</a> page.
+We have colour coded our different work areas and marked the machines and tools with stickers and paint.
+Some tools require safety training and may only be used after a personal introduction from an authorized instructor.
+You can find an overview of our equipment and more details on the <a href="https://wiki.x-hain.de/en/xHain/rooms-and-equipment" target="_blank">rooms and equipment</a> page in our Wiki.

 ## key authorisation